linebender/parley/README.md

 Parley provides an API for implementing rich text layout.
 It is backed by [Swash](https://github.com/dfrg/swash).

+## Minimum supported Rust Version (MSRV)

+This version of Parley has been verified to compile with **Rust 1.70** and later.

+Future versions of Parley might increase the Rust version requirement.
+It will not be treated as a breaking change and as such can even happen with small patch releases.

 ## Community

 Discussion of Parley development happens in the [Linebender Zulip](https://xi.zulipchat.com/), specifically the [#text stream](https://xi.zulipchat.com/#narrow/stream/205635-text).